ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/research.md

 The third symmetry is **CRT**, which resolves a longstanding conceptual puzzle:

 > How can CRT be antiunitary in Lorentzian signature while the 180-degree rotation is a linear symmetry?
+(See e.g. Appendix C of [arXiv:2503.12771](https://arxiv.org/abs/2503.12771) by [Edward Witten](https://en.wikipedia.org/wiki/Edward_Witten).)

 The answer is that **Reflection Reality is antiunitary**, and when combined with the 180-degree rotation, it produces CRT.
 Similar logic applies to the other symmetry combinations.
 This clarifies the structural origin of CPT in a precise and group-theoretic way.